TheTechnobear/SSP/releases/rngs/readme.txt

 ## Installation
-copy the plugins/rngs.so to /media/linaro/SYNTHOR/plugins
+copy the plugins/*.so to sdcard /plugins

 ## Optional Installation
-copy the presets to /media/linaro/SYNTHOR/
+copy the plugins.presets/* to  sdcard /plugins/plugins.preset
 (same folder structure)

 ## General Usage